JetSetDoritos/ExtBot/README.md

 ## **Other Notes**

 * You can not DM bots, but GroupMe has a sort of bug in its app (possibly just on Android).
 If you view an image posted by a bot, you are able to tap the profile and there is an option to DM the bot or add to another group.
 This actually just DMs or adds a user with the same user ID as the bot's ID.

+* This project was made possible by [Chomps Bot](https://github.com/noeltrivedi/beer_pong_bot) and [GroupMe Analytics](https://github.com/octohub/GroupMeAnalytics), which were used to learn GroupMe's bot and application APIs accordingly.

 ## **Adding Functions**